seqscope/cartloader/docs/vignettes/subregion_tutorials/seqscope.md

 # Unique identifier for your dataset
 DATA_ID="seqscope_hippo"                # change this to reflect your dataset name PLATFORM="seqscope"                     # platform information
 SCALE=1000                              # scale from coordinate to micrometer

 # LDA parameters
 train_width=18                           # define LDA training hexagon width (comma-separated if multiple widths are applied) n_factor=6,12                            # define number of factors in LDA training (comma-separated if multiple n-factor are applied)
 ```

-!!! info "How to Define Scaling Factors for Seq-Scope"
+!!! info "How to Define Scaling Factors for Seq-Scope?"

     The latest [SeqScope](https://www.nature.com/articles/s41596-024-01065-0) with an Illumina NovaSeq 6000 uses [`NovaScope`](https://seqscope.github.io/NovaScope/) pipeline to process sequencing data. [`NovaScope`](https://seqscope.github.io/NovaScope/) defaults to generate SGE at nanometer (nm) resolution, meaning each pixel corresponds to 1 nm.